Welcome to the fourth step in our free professional learning series on class and student blogging!

 Conversations in the comment section of a blog are such rich and meaningful learning experiences for students.
 Conversations begin with high quality comments.

 Blogging is an authentic avenue for developing student literacy skills.
-When you invest the time in teaching, modelling, revising, and promoting high quality writing of comments, students can make great gains in their overall literacy development.
+When you invest the time in teaching, modeling, revising, and promoting high quality writing of comments, students can make great gains in their overall literacy development.

 Set your standards high from the start and reap the rewards!